DEXAGA/dexaga-issues/README.md

 1. Please do not request updates on progress or deliver dates.
 If you have a paid edition of Dexaga, please make these inqurires through your support channel.

 ## Security disclosures
-If you find a vulnerability or other security related bug, please send a note to contact@dexaga.com before opening a GitHub issue.
+If you find a vulnerability or other security related bug, please send a note  [to us directly](https://dexaga.com/#contact-form) before opening a GitHub issue.
 This will allow us to assess the disclosure and prepare a fix prior to a public disclosure.

 We are very interested in compensating anyone that can identify a security related bug or vulnerability and properly disclose it to us.